-Date of Appointment Fees Fees

-to the Board 2016 2015

-Anthony Townsend (Chairman) 1 February 2005 £33,000 £33,000

-John Allard 11 October 2000 £22,000 £22,000

-Neil Collins 30 January 2008 £22,000 £22,000

-Simon Hayes 29 June 2015 £22,000 £5,669

-David Hunt (Chairman of the Audit Committee and

-Senior Independent Director) 6 July 2006 £25,250 £25,250

-Vanessa Renwick 11 October 2000 £22,000 £22,000

-£146,250 £129,919
+Date of Appointment to the Board Projected Fees 2017 Current Fees 2016 Anthony Townsend (Chairman) John Allard Neil Collins Simon Hayes David Hunt (Chairman of the Audit Committee and 1 February 2005 11 October 2000 30 January 2008 29 June 2015 £34,500 £23,000 £23,000 £23,000 £33,000 £22,000 £22,000 £22,000 Senior Independent Director) Vanessa Renwick 6 July 2006 11 October 2000 £27,250 £23,000 £153,750 £25,250 £22,000 £146,250

-The current level of Directors fees will not be reviewed until at least September 2016.
-Any new Director being appointed to the Board that has not been appointed as either Chairman of the Board or as the Senior Independent Director will, under the current level of fees, receive £22,000 per annum.
+The current level of Directors' fees will not be reviewed until at least September 2017.
+Any new Director being appointed to the Board who has not been appointed as either Chairman of the Board or as the Senior Independent Director will, under the current level of fees, receive £23,000 per annum.

-Directors' Remuneration Year Ended 30 September 2015
+Directors' Remuneration Year Ended 30 September 2016

 None of the Directors has a service contract.
-The terms of their appointment provide that Directors shall retire and be subject to election at the first annual general meeting after their appointment and to re-election annually thereafter.
+The terms of their appointment provide that Directors shall retire and be subject to election at the first Annual General Meeting after their appointment and to re-election annually thereafter.
 The terms also provide that a Director may be removed without notice and that compensation will not be due on leaving office.
+The terms and conditions of the Directors' appointments are set out in formal letters of appointment which are available for review of the Company's Annual General Meeting.

-In accordance with best practice recommendations the Board will put the Remuneration Policy to shareholders at the annual general meeting at least once every three years.

-Approval of this policy was granted by shareholders at the Annual General Meeting held in January 2014.
+In accordance with best practice recommendations the Board will put the Remuneration Policy to shareholders at the Annual General Meeting at least once every three years.
+Approval of this policy was last granted by shareholders at the Annual General Meeting held in January 2014.
 In respect of the year under review no feedback has been received from shareholders in relation to remuneration.